zhijing-jin/nlp/language-style-transfer/data/Anton_bow/README.md

-I used the countvectorizer and logistic regression in sklearn library.

-Here list the most weighted 200 words in descending order.
+Here list the most weighted 200 words in descending order of their __absolute__ values.

 | word  | weight |
 | ---  | --- |
 | worst	| -10.240 |